$40 tooth extraction in christchurch

 A: Some discomfort and swelling are normal after an extraction.
 Your dentist will prescribe pain medication to manage these symptoms.
 Applying a cold compress to the outside of your cheek can also help reduce swelling.
 Discomfort usually subsides within a few days, but follow your dentist’s instructions for pain management.

-See also Navigating the Cost Maze: A Comprehensive Guide to Tooth Extraction Prices Price in Riyadh
+See also Navigating the Maze: Understanding Rotten Tooth Extraction Costs Without Insurance

 Q: What are the risks associated with tooth extraction?